2012 Auburn Tigers football team: Recruiting class

-The only high school running back signed was Jovon Robinson; however, he has been unable to practice until potential irregularities in his high school transcripts are resolved.
-Three running backs have transferred to the Tigers from other programs: Mike Blakely (Florida), Corey Grant (Alabama) and fullback Jay Prosch (Illinois).
+The only high school running back signed was Jovon Robinson; however, he was unable to practice until potential irregularities in his high school transcripts are resolved.
+Three running backs transferred to the Tigers from other programs: Mike Blakely (Florida), Corey Grant (Alabama) and fullback Jay Prosch (Illinois).

 The Tigers added two four-star recruits at wide receiver.
 Ricardo Louis signed with Auburn, picking the Tigers over Florida State; also, the Tigers beat out Georgia Tech for the services of JaQuay Williams.
-In addition, Melvin Ray transferred from Alabama and will be eligible for the 2013 season.
-The Tigers also signed two tight ends: highly regarded Ricky Parks and Darrien Hutchinson, who is 6’8” and weighs 272 pounds.
+In addition, Melvin Ray transferred from Alabama.
+The Tigers also signed two tight ends: highly regarded Ricky Parks and Darrien Hutchinson.

-On defense Auburn concentrated on the secondary, picking up four-star recruit Josh Hosely as well as T.J.
+On defense, Auburn concentrated on the secondary, picking up four-star recruit Josh Hosely as well as T.J.
 Davis and Jonathan Jones.
 Defensive line signees include Parade All-American Gimel President and four-star recruit Tyler Nero, who has been timed running a 40-yard dash in 4.62 seconds.
 Linebackers Cassanova McKinzy and Javier Mitchell round out the class.